dotnetcore/FlubuCore/docs/en/build-script-runner-interactive.md

-When executing script locally it is recomended to run FlubuCore in interactive mode.
+When executing script locally it is recomended to run FlubuCore in interactive mode:`flubu -i`

-`flubu -i`

-## Features
+## **Features**

-Features of interactive mode
+Features in interactive mode

 - Target's tab completition with tab key
 - Option's tab completition with tab key